Enjoy HALF PRICE delivery on us!

 'Dining sets', 'dining table', 'tables and chairs': however you phrase it, this type of furniture is pretty important.
 Without it there are no extravagant dinner parties, no candlelit canoodling and nowhere to lay out the buffet on Boxing Day!
-If the centre of your dining room furniture is looking a bit tired, or you are fed up of TV dinners and want to create a more civil place for the family to gather at meal times, read our guide to dining sets in association with Real Homes Magazine - click here to subscribe and have expert advice delivered to your door every month!
+If the centre of your dining room furniture is looking a bit tired, or you are fed up of TV dinners and want to create a more civil place for the family to gather at meal times, read out guide to buying dining sets.

 For flexibility and a more unique aesthetic, you could choose to buy your dining table and chairs separately.
 Or for ease and a more uniform look you could go for a complete dining set.
 Buying a dining set will often work out cheaper and you can be sure that everything will arrive together in one delivery.
 The rectangular dining set is most popular and therefore offers a great amount of designs to choose from, however, square, oval and round dining sets are also available and can make better use of your space.
 Many dining sets are also part of a larger dining room furniture range so if you want to add matching furniture this is often an option.
 Alternatively, dining room furniture sets, including a table and chairs and other matching pieces, are also available.